The Mighty Chattahoochee

 Buford Dam to Morgan Falls

 The Chattahoochee River from the dam to Morgan falls is a cold water fishery all year.
-The water released at the dam is in the 50 degree range even on the hottest summer day.
+The water released at the dam is in the 50-degree range even on the hottest summer day.
 This section of the river is stocked with rainbow trout by the Georgia Department of Natural Resources (DNR).
 There is also a healthy population of brown trout.
-Brown trout are no longer stocked in this part of the river because the are naturally reproducing.
+Brown trout are no longer stocked in this part of the river because they are naturally reproducing wild trout.

 IMPORTANT!
 Fishing on the Chattahoochee can be dangerous.
 Each year, people are rescued and sometimes drown when they are surprised by rising water.
 Life jackets must be worn by anyone on the river from Buford Dam to the Highway 20 bridge.